finos/common-domain-model/documentation/source/documentation.rst

 ``sentBy``, ``sentTo`` and ``copyTo`` information is optional, as possibly not applicable in a all technology contexts (e.g. in case of a distributed architecture).

+.. note::  MessageInformation corresponds to some of the components of the FpML *MessageHeader.model*.

 Timestamp
 """""""""